Binary Vault: It’s a Vault of Lies

 Quick Summary of Binary Vault

-Pros: Pro-longed fake testimonial videos, Pro-tracted visions of wealth, Pro-fuse usage of stock photography.
+The Good: Pro-longed fake testimonial videos, Pro-tracted visions of wealth, Pro-fuse usage of stock photography.

-Cons: The incessant pop-up on the sales page will drive you insane.
+The Bad: The incessant pop-up on the sales page will drive you insane.

-Our Recommendation: Don't even bother listening to the sales spiel that Maverick Michaels gives you.
+The Bottom Line: Don't even bother listening to the sales spiel that Maverick Michaels gives you.
 Spend your time reading a good book or taking a long walk.
 Or investing in a business that will actually generate an income for you.

 The minute you enter the Binary Vault arena, you are shown “customer testimonials” by people who make claims like the following: